SamuelM333/samuelmurillo.xyz/source/_drafts/AWS-Chalice-Terraform-4.md

   - "AWS Chalice + Terraform"
 ---

-This is the third part of the Chalice + Terraform series.
+This is the fourth part of the Chalice + Terraform series.
 You can check previous parts here:

 {% post_link AWS-Chalice-Terraform %}
 {% post_link AWS-Chalice-Terraform-2 %}
 {% post_link AWS-Chalice-Terraform-3 %}

-This time we will focus on getting production ready.
+This time we will focus on getting production ready by following best practices.
 That's a very broad objective, so we will narrow it down to:
-- Clean and maintainable codebase
+1. Clean and maintainable codebase
-- Observability
+1. Improve observability by introducing(?) logging and tracing
-- Secrets management
+1. Secrets management
-- Continuos integration and delivery (CI/CD)
+1. Continuos integration and delivery (CI/CD)

 ## Handle bigger codebases using blueprints